Lebanese Armed Forces: Equipment

 The Lebanese Army still uses equipment mostly received through donations or friendly prices.
 Its workhorse is the M113 which is commonly used by every regiment and brigade.
 A collection of Western and Soviet-made weaponry and equipment exists ranging from rifles to tanks.
-However, the Lebanese Army is trying to re-arm and modernize itself through new aid and purchases from different countries such as the United States, Belgium, Russia, and the Netherlands.
-A list of awaiting-for-delivery armaments is constantly growing and includes T-80 tanks, M198 Howitzers, etc. A recent Russian promise to supply Lebanon with T-90 tanks has been in discussion since the Lebanese Defense Minister's last visit to Russia on December 16, 2008.
+However, the Lebanese Army is trying to re-arm and modernize itself through new aid and purchases from various countries, such as the United States, Belgium, Russia, and the Netherlands.
+A list of awaiting-for-delivery armaments is constantly growing and includes T-80 tanks, M198 Howitzers, etc. A Russian promise to supply Lebanon with T-90 tanks was in discussion since the Lebanese Defense Minister's visit to Russia on December 16, 2008.

 Throughout its history, the Lebanese Army employed different weapons and equipment which, at the time, were considered state-of-the-art.
 Most of these arms have either been phased out of service or sold to other countries.
 Among the major equipment that is not currently active are the AMX-13, Saladin, Panhard M3, and Staghound vehicles.
-The Lebanese air force has two A-29 Super Tucano aircraft as well as three Huey II helicopters delivered to it from the United States.
+The Lebanese air force has five A-29 Super Tucano aircraft as well as three Huey II helicopters delivered to it from the United States.
 The Lebanese air force in total holds 18 UAVs as well as 68 aircraft.